Date: 27 December 2014.

 boat versus taking the dink to the better diving spots.
 It

-allowed a degree of freedom that we didn't realize we missed
+allowed a degree of freedom that we did not realize were

 prior to the addition of that piece of equipment.

-thus you'll be required to use larger (read: "more expensive")
+will be longer thus you will be required to use larger (read: "more

 Lesson on Gauges of Wire: The higher